NATIONAL VIETNAM WAR VETERANS DAY

 On March 29, 1973, combat and combat support units withdrew from South Vietnam.
 Generations later, Veterans of this time period are gaining the respect that was not so freely given upon their return.
 Involving five U.S. presidents, crossing nearly two decades and 500,000 U.S.military personnel, it left an indelible mark on the American psyche.

-Throughout the observance, we recognize the service and duty rendered by all servicemen and women of this era.
+Throughout National Vietnam War Veterans Day, we recognize the service and duty rendered by all servicemen and women of this era.

 HOW TO OBSERVE #VietnamWarVeteransDay